Skip to main content

 Incident VIP section

-The Incident Details section contains all the important information that makes up the incident, such as executed Playbooks and incident tasks.
+The incident properties section in the center contains all the important information that makes up the incident, such as executed playbooks and incident tasks.
 This information is divided into four different sections: Overview, Operations, Entities, and Documentation.

-The Incident Overview section contains all the pertinent information for a specific incident such as the severity, SLA counter, and category of alert.
-This information can be customized in the Custom Fields section of the platform.
-For more information, see Custom Fields.
+The incident Overview tab contains all the pertinent information for a specific incident such as the severity, SLA counter, and category of alert.
+This information can be configured in custom fields.

-The Operations section contains all the investigative information for a specific incident and is broken out into the following sections: War Room, playbook, Tasks, and Notes.
+The Operations tab contains all the investigative information for a specific incident and is broken out into the following sections: War Room, Playbook, Tasks, and Notes.

 War Room

-All the information related to the incident ongoing are visible in one place in the War Room section.
-You can quickly view and check all the steps of the analysis, done either manually or by the automation, any entities related to the incident, results of actions performed and notes added during the incident's investigation.
-Information can be filtered out for the different categories, and by pressing the + button, you can add new notes.
+All the information related to the ongoing incident is visible in one place in the War Room section.
+You can quickly view and check all the steps of the analysis, done either manually or by the automation, any entities related to the incident, results of actions performed, and notes added during the incident's investigation.
+Information can be filtered out for the different categories, and you can add new notes by clicking the + button.

 War room